Feudalism in the Channel Islands: The ceremony

+upon which the autonomy of the entire Bailiwick depends.

 Jersey

 In Jersey, the dues, services and rents owed by tenants were extensive and often onerous.
 Jersey peasants retained a degree of freedom lost elsewhere, probably due to the insignificance of the island in the Duchy of Normandy.
 More is known of the origins of the fief than of the parishes and early documents show that Jersey was thoroughly feudalised (the majority of the residents were tenants holding land from seigneurs).
 The fief of St Ouen, the most senior fief in Jersey's feudal structure, was by 1135 in the hands of the de Carteret family.
 They held extensive lands in Carteret as well, but these were lost by them after King John's loss of Normandy, so they decided to settle on the island.
 Between the 12th and 20th centuries, there were an estimated 245 fiefs in Jersey, though not all simultaneously.

 Feudal titles may be sold for example, after passing through 19 generations of the same family, the Seigneur of the Fief ès Poingdestre sold his title to an American citizen in 2022 with the £55,000 proceeds going to charity.